shawntns/Dokcerfile/README.md

 # Dokcerfile
-A vulnerable Docker container which contain a vulnerable version of AAlpine for testing purpose.
+A vulnerable Docker container which contain a vulnerable version of Alpine for testing purpose.
 Don't use it in production!